A. J. McKee: Lightweight Grand Prix

 On January 11, 2023, McKee was announced as one of the eight participants in the $1 million Lightweight Grand Prix.

 McKee was scheduled face Patricky Pitbull in the Bellator Lightweight World Grand Prix Quarter-Final as part of Bellator MMA x Rizin 2 on July 30, 2023.
 However, on July 26, it was announced McKee had pulled out of the bout due to an injury, and that he was replaced by Roberto de Souza.

 Post Grand Prix

 McKee faced Sidney Outlaw on November 17, 2023, at Bellator 301.
 Despite being on the bottom for most of the bout, McKee was able to inflict enough damage on Outlaw via the use of elbows to win the unanimous decision.

 McKee faced Clay Collard on February 24, 2024, at PFL vs. Bellator.
 In a quick, fast-paced bout, McKee went for multiple submissions and ended up winning the bout early in the first round by armbar submission.

 McKee faced Paul Hughes on October 19, 2024 at PFL Super Fights: Battle of the Giants.
 He lost the fight by split decision.

+Return to Featherweight

-Mckee faced Akhmed Magomedov in a featherweight bout on July 19, 2025, at PFL Champions Series 2.
+McKee faced Akhmed Magomedov in a featherweight bout on July 19, 2025, at PFL Champions Series 2.
 He won the bout via unanimous decision.

+McKee faced Ádám Borics on March 20, 2026 at PFL Madrid: van Steenis vs. Edwards 2.
+He won the bout via unanimous decision.

+McKee faced Salamat Isbulaev in the main event on June 27, 2026, at PFL San Diego.
+He won the fight via unanimous decision.

+McKee challenged for the Rizin Featherweight Championship and the vacant PFL Featherweight Championship against Rizin champion Razhabali Shaydullaev on September 10, 2026 at Super Rizin 5.
+He lost the bout by unanimous decision.